alibaba/rax/packages/rax-server-renderer/README.md

 ## Config rem ratio

-when rem is used, you need to define the base font-size in web template like this :
+when rem is used, you can define the base font-size in web template like this :

 ```js
 var remUnit = document.documentElement.clientWidth / 750;